 There is no official or reference Perl 6 implementation, as exists with Perl 5.
 Instead, there is a language specification that began with Apocalypses and evolved through Exegeses and Synopses.
-There is also a test suite.
-The Synopses and test suite continuously evolve together with several compilers and interpreters.
-Larry Wall has clarified that anything that passes the test suite is Perl 6.
-With their feedback, the Synopses and test suite that form the language specification are evolving.
+Recently, the test suite is what actually defines the language properly.
+The Synopses and test suite continuously evolve together.
+Even though only one compiler is currently actively being developed, Larry Wall has clarified that anything that passes the test suite is Perl 6.
+With the feedback gained from the implementations, the Synopses and the test suite that forms the language specification are evolving.
 This page is about the various partial implementations that exist, which can parse and execute Perl 6.
 Virtual machines and runloops are excluded because they do not deal with Perl 6 source code.

 - viv is a derivation of STD.pm for testing and bootstrapping purposes.
 A utility called "gimme5" creates viv by translating STD.pm into Perl 5.
 This is possible because Larry very carefully wrote STD.pm in a translatable subset of Perl 6.

 - Elf is a compiler written in Perl 6 with Perl 5 and Lisp backends.

 - vill connects STD.pm to the LLVM (Low Level Virtual Machine) compiler tools.

 - Perlito, formerly known as MP6 (mini Perl 6), is a Perl 6 subset build by Flavio Glock for bootstrap purposes.

 - v6 is a Perl 6 compiler for Perl 5.